Ditto (Pokémon): Promotion and reception

 Early on, a popular fan theory arose that Ditto was a "failed clone" of another Pokémon, Mew.
-Originating on social media platform Reddit in 2010, the theory was proposed due to their similar traits, both learning the Transform ability, and Mew's history of being cloned in the franchise's lore.
+Originating on social media platform Reddit in 2010, the theory was proposed due to their similar traits, such as both learning the move Transform, and Mew's history of being cloned in the franchise's lore.
 It was later debunked in a 2012 interview with Game Freak's Junichi Masuda for Game Informer, who stated it was the first he'd heard of such a rumor and "In terms of how Pokémon are designed, they are each their own unique living being."
 Despite this the rumor persisted, with Comic Book Resources writer citing it as an example of longtime fans of the franchise paying attention to minute details, as well as craving deeper complexity in the series.
 While Detective Pikachus director was unaware of the theory, writer Dan Hernandez acknowledged it impacted the story of the film as they researched the characters.
 Stating while they didn't want to "go too much into that", it was a "provocative question" they wanted to hint at, and further allowed them to develop a connection for the audience between Ditto and another character in the film related to Mew, Mewtwo.